George F. Baker Jr. Houses: 67 East 93rd Street (1941–2020)

-After a public hearing on June 25, 1974, the Landmarks Preservation Commission voted on July 23, 1974 to designate 67 East 93rd Street a landmark, declaring it to be "a handsome residence designed in a modified version of the neo-Federal style."
+After a public hearing on June 25, 1974, the Landmarks Preservation Commission voted on July 23, 1974 to designate No. 67 a landmark, declaring it to be "a handsome residence designed in a modified version of the neo-Federal style."

-In 1977, the estate of Edith Baker sold the house to Edward Foote Ulmann (1942-2013), the son of Alec E. Ulmann, chairman of Allied International, an exporter of aerospace products.
-Eddie Ulmann was a graduate of Phillips Exeter and Columbia College; an amateur national racquets champion; member of numerous gentlemen's clubs; and author of a gossip column for the magazine Quest, written under the pseudonymous by-line, "Corinthus."
+In 1977, the estate of Edith Baker sold the house to Edward Foote Ulmann (1942–2013), the son of Alec E. Ulmann, chairman of Allied International, an exporter of aerospace products.
+Eddie Ulmann was a graduate of Phillips Exeter and Columbia College; an eight-time amateur national racquets doubles champion; member of numerous gentlemen's clubs; and author of a gossip column for the magazine Quest, written under the pseudonymous by-line, "Corinthus."

-In 1987, Ulmann sold the house to financier, preservationist, and author Richard Jenrette, and in 1989 Jenrette sold it to the art dealer Stephen Mazoh.
+In 1987, Ulmann sold the house to financier, preservationist, and author Richard H. Jenrette (1929–2018), and in 1989 Jenrette sold it to the art dealer Stephen Mazoh.
 During his tenure, Mazoh operated an art gallery in the house, acting as agent in 1993 for the sale of Vincent van Gogh's Wheatfield with Cypresses, sold to Walter H. Annenberg for $57 million—at the time the 6th most expensive painting ever sold.

 In 1996, Jenrette bought the house back from Mazoh, and used it as his New York residence until his death in April 2018.
 In November 2018, the Classical American Homes Preservation Trust, a foundation created by Jenrette, acquired the house.

-69 East 93rd Street (1941-2020)
+69 East 93rd Street (1941–2020)

 After a public hearing on November 10, 1966, the Landmarks Preservation Commission voted on January 14, 1969 to designate 69 East 93rd Street a landmark, declaring it to be "an outstanding example of a modified Federal style...dignified in character...spacious in conception."

-On June 28, 1989, Richard Jenrette bought No. 69 from George and Edith Baker's grandson,and lived there until 1996.
+On June 28, 1989, Richard Jenrette bought No. 69 from George and Edith Baker's grandson, and lived there until 1996.
 According to Jenrette, "The carriage house...had been turned into a single family apartment in recent years by George F. Baker IV, who lived there with his wife and family."